m2iyer/real-estate-prediction/README.md

 # real-estate-prediction

-Use real estate data - training and test sets to predict the market price of households with Simple Linear Regression Models.
+Use real estate data - training and test sets to predict the market price of households with Simple Linear Regression.